Home

 • Trim to achieve bony column alignment of P1, P2 P3

-• Trim to reduce leverage forces on hoof to achieve approx. 50/50 balance front to back from COA.
+• Trim to reduce leverage forces on hoof to achieve approx. 50/50 balance front to back from COR.
 (Images present 60/40

-• Trim to improve navicular bone angle (no friction with tendon)
+• Trim to improve (increase) navicular bone angle which reduces friction with DDFT (accomplished through bony alignment)

 • Trim to improve heel base.
-Heel is moved back to support under the bulbs across the widest part of the frog without compromising heel height (no lowering of PA).
+Heel is moved back to support under the bulbs across the widest part of the frog without sacrificing heel height (no lowering of PA) otherwise add external assist as needed.

 • Trim bars and clean out commissures to prevent excess pressure points and maintain heel and quarter wall integrity.